wenet-e2e/wenet/examples/aishell/NST/README.md

 ## Guideline

-First, you have to prepare supervised and unsupervised data to run a NST iteration, and then train a supervised baseline.
-After that, you can iterate this pipeline until the model converge.
+First, you have to prepare supervised and unsupervised data for NST, and then train an initial supervised teacher.
+After that, you can iterate the noisy student interations until the model converge.

 ### Data preparation